A1rPun/castle-crashers-resource/Levels/DesertChase.md

 ## <a name="cutscene-shorten"></a>Shortened Cutscene

 Before triggering the cutscene shoot an arrow or projectile at the right spot to knock the saracen off the camel in the cutscene.
-This appears to shorten the cutscene, or at least it makes the quicksand dissapear immediately.
+This appears to shorten the cutscene, or at least it makes the quicksand disappear immediately.

 ## <a name="scorpion-blind"></a>Blind scorpions